 Gray's independent registered public accounting firm is appointed annually by the Audit Committee.
 The Audit Committee examines a number of factors when selecting a firm, including the qualifications, staffing considerations, and the independence and quality controls of the firms considered.
 The Audit Committee has appointed RSM US LLP as Gray's independent registered public accounting firm to audit our financial statements and our internal control over financial reporting for the year ending December 31, 2022.
-RSM US LLP has served as Gray's independent registered public accounting firm since 2006 and is considered by management to be well-qualified.
+RSM US LLP has served as Gray's independent registered public accounting firm to be well-qualified.